lanl-ansi/GasModels.jl/docs/src/network-data.md

 "consumer":{
     "1":{
       "ql_junc": <float>,  # junction id
-      "qlmax": <float>,  # the maximum gas demand that can be added to qlfirm "qlmin": <float>,  # the minimum gas demand that can be added to qlfirm "qlfirm": <float>, # constant gas demand
+      "qlmax": <float>,  # the maximum volumetric gas demand at standard density that can be added to qlfirm.
+SI units are m^3/s.
+      "qlmin": <float>,  # the minimum volumetric gas demand gas demand at standard density that can be added to qlfirm.
+SI units are m^3/s.
+      "qlfirm": <float>, # constant volumetric gas demand gas demand at standard density.
+SI units are m^3/s.
        ...
     },
     "2":{...},